ironhack-labs/lab-javascript-functions-and-arrays/README.md

 ## Instructions

-You will be working in the `src/clue.js` file.
-The test requirements (`tests/clue.spec.js`) will guide you in solving the following iterations.
+You will be working in the `src/clue.js` file, which is already loaded in the `index.html` file.

+To run the JavaScript code open the `index.html` file using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension.

+To see output of your JavaScript code open the [Console in the Developer Tools](https://developer.chrome.com/docs/devtools/open/#console).

 <br>